This Will Destroy You: New Others parts 1 and 2 (2017–2020)

-They subsequently announced that they will be going on tour with Deafheaven and Emma Ruth Rundle in early 2017.
-The band announced on their Instagram that they are working on their fourth studio album, New Others Part One, which was released September 28, 2018.New Others Part Two was released on October 16, 2018 after the band had teased the release of new music just hours beforehand.
-This was with the new lineup including Jesse Keys and Robi Gonzalez.
+They subsequently announced that they would be going on tour with Deafheaven and Emma Ruth Rundle in early 2017.
+The band announced on their Instagram that they were working on their fifth studio album, New Others Part One, which was released September 28, 2018.
+New Others Part Two was released on October 16, 2018, after the band had teased the release of new music just hours beforehand.
+This was with the new lineup including Jesse Kees and Robi Gonzalez.

 Variations and Rarities, Vespertine

-Prior to the Covid 19 pandemic, the band had a UK/EU tour planned including an appearance at UK Festival ArcTanGent.
+Prior to the COVID-19 pandemic, the band had a UK/EU tour planned including an appearance at UK Festival ArcTanGent.

-On May 1, 2020 the band released a compilation EP, Variations & Rarities: 2004-2019 Vol. I. They released volume 2 on 3 July 2020.
+On May 1, 2020, the band released a compilation EP, Variations & Rarities: 2004–2019 Vol. I. They released volume 2 on July 3, 2020.

-On June 9, 2020, the band released Vespertine a score for restaurants.
+On June 9, 2020, the band released Vespertine, a score for Jordan Kahn's 2 Michelin star restaurant of the same name.

-Founding member Jeremy Galindo formed side project the introvert.
+Founding member Jeremy Galindo formed a side project called The Introvert.

+2024 lineup update

+In a post to social media the band noted some major changes.
+"Jeremy and Christopher decided to pursue their own creative endeavors, focusing on solo, collaborative and compositional work.
+Both will continue to honor their roots by touring globally with two distinct lineups of This Will Destroy You.
+Each will perform different material from the TWDY catalog during their respective tours and shows, and both will release new music under separate project names in the future."